 Although it is hard to resist the charming historic hotels of the old town, it is better to stay outside of the old town of Dubrovnik.
 The old town is overcrowded, and the parking situation is complicated.

 Which is the best place to stay in Dubrovnik for first-time visitors?

 The old town is the best place to stay in Dubrovnik if you are visiting the town for the first time.
 You'll be in the heart of everything, and able to easily explore the town's main attractions.
 Alternatively, stay in the immediate vicinity of the old town, like in Pile or Ploce neighborhoods.

 What's the best area to stay in Dubrovnik on a budget?

 Gruz neighborhood is the best area in Dubrovnik if you are traveling on a budget.
-This busy neighborhood is home to the Dubrovnik's main port and main farmer's market.
+This busy neighborhood is home to Dubrovnik's main port and main farmer's market.
 However, it is further away from the old town and the beaches, and it lacks charm.
-This makes Gruz accommodation cheaper than in other areas of Dubrovnik.
+This makes Gruz accommodation cheaper than accommodation in other areas of Dubrovnik.